Kishan Kapoor

-Kishan Kapoor is an Indian politician and the member of Bharatiya Janata Party.
-He is the sitting Member of parliament, Lok Sabha from Kangra Lok Sabha constituency of Himachal Pradesh.
-He won the seat by a record margin of votes in the General election 2019.
-He has won by the margin of 4.77 lakh votes which is the 2nd largest voting percentage at 72.2% all over the country.
-He previously served as Food, Civil supplies & Consumer Affairs minister in the Himachal Pradesh Government.
-In the past, he has served three terms as a Cabinet minister and five terms as a member of the legislative assembly representing the Dharamshala assembly constituency.
-He is one of the senior most Bhartiya Janta Party leaders from the state.
+Kishan Kapoor (25 June 1951 – 1 February 2025) was an Indian politician who was a member of Bharatiya Janata Party.
+He was the Member of parliament, Lok Sabha from Kangra Lok Sabha constituency of Himachal Pradesh.
+He won the seat by a record margin of votes in the 2019 General election.
+He won by a margin of 4.77 lakh votes which is the 2nd largest voting percentage at 72.2% all over the country.
+He had previously served as Food, Civil supplies & Consumer Affairs minister in the Himachal Pradesh Government.
+He served three terms as a Cabinet minister and five terms as a member of the legislative assembly representing the Dharamshala assembly constituency.
+He was one of the most senior Bhartiya Janta Party leaders from the state.

-Political career
+Life and career

-He was Minister for Food and Civil Supplies, Consumer Affairs and Election in HP and the member of the legislative assembly (MLA) from Dharamshala assembly constituency.
-Serving his third term as a minister in the cabinet of Jai Ram Thakur, he has previously held important portfolios like Industries, Transport, Town and Country Planning, Urban Development in the Prem Kumar Dhumal Cabinet.
+Kapoor was Minister for Food and Civil Supplies, Consumer Affairs and Election in Himachal Pradesh and the member of the legislative assembly (MLA) from Dharamshala assembly constituency.
+Serving his third term as a minister in the cabinet of Jai Ram Thakur, he previously held important portfolios like Industries, Transport, Town and Country Planning, Urban Development in the Prem Kumar Dhumal Cabinet.
 During this time, he was accompanied by Jagat Prakash Nadda, National President of the BJP, as his colleague.

+Kapoor died in Chandigarh on 1 February 2025, at the age of 73.

 Timeline

-Kapoor's timeline in politics is a long one, and he plunged into active politics at a relatively younger age.
+Kapoor's timeline in politics was a long one, and he plunged into active politics at a relatively young age.